 St. Mary’s Spiritual Center is located on a one-and-a-half–acre campus bordered by a 4.75-acre city park in this historic district of Seton Hill.
 The central point of the neighborhood is the Historic Seminary Chapel, the first example of neo-gothic church architecture in the United States.
 The chapel is the only remaining building of the original seminary complex, which was located on the property from 1791 until 1969.
 Today, St. Mary’s Seminary is located at 5400 Roland Avenue, in the Roland Park neighborhood of Baltimore City.

 From 1894 until 1969 this historic edifice, built in the classic Federal-style architecture, served as the convent for the Sisters of Divine Providence, who provided food and laundry services for the seminary.
-Today, the Spiritual Center building provides rooms for spiritual direction; a small conference room; small chapel; offices for the Director, and Administrative Assistant; and serves as the residence of the Director.
-At present there are limited overnight accommodations for individuals who wish directed retreats.
+Today, the Spiritual Center building provides rooms for spiritual direction, a small conference room, and the office of the Administrator.

 The chapel has been remodeled five times in its 200-year history.
 The last time was in 2012, when it was restored to its design as it looked in 1908 with its original color scheme.
 Today, it is a versatile space suitable not only for liturgical services but also for retreats, workshops and meetings, and concerts.
 There are no fixed pews, so the chapel may seat about 200.

 The Center does not have an on-site food service, but can arrange for food to be catered in for groups.
 Likewise, the Center offers coffee & tea service to groups upon request.
 Groups are not permitted to bring their own food onto the site.